Dibamus ingeri

 Dibamus ingeri is a species of legless lizard in the family Dibamidae.
-The species is endemic to Borneo.
+The species is endemic to the island of Borneo.

 Etymology

 The specific name, ingeri, is in honor of American herpetologist Robert F. Inger.

+Geographic range

+D. ingeri is found in the northeastern portion of the island of Borneo, in Sipitang District, Sabah, East Malaysia.

+Habitat

+The preferred natural habitat of D. ingeri, is forest, at an altitude of 1,180 m.

+Description

+D. ingeri may attain a snout-to-vent length (SVL) of 9.6 cm.
+The tail is relatively short, about 15% SVL.